weiyezhimeng/SQL-Injection-Jailbreak/README.md

 ## SQL Injection Jailbreak: A Structural Disaster of Large Language Models

-This is the official code repository for [SQL Injection Jailbreak: A Structural Disaster of Large Language Models].
+This is the official code repository for [Findings of ACL 2025][SQL Injection Jailbreak: A Structural Disaster of Large Language Models](https://arxiv.org/abs/2411.01565).

 ## Environment Setting
 ```bash